cloudevents/spec/spec.md

 * Data

-  Domain specific [data](#data) SHOULD be encoded to restrict visibility to trusted parties.
-The mechanism employed for such encoding is an agreement between producers and consumers and thus outside the scope of this specification.
+  Domain specific [data](#data) SHOULD be encrypted to restrict visibility to trusted parties.
+The mechanism employed for such encryption is an agreement between producers and consumers and thus outside the scope of this specification.

 * Transport Bindings